 Crime Prevention Through Environmental Design

-Crime Prevention Through Environmental Design (CPTED) is a set of design principles used to discourage crime.
-The concept is simple: Buildings and properties are designed to prevent damage from the force of the elements and natural disasters; they should also be designed to prevent crime.
+Crime Prevention Through Environmental Design (CPTED) is a set of design principles used to discourage crime and promote building security.
+The concept is simple: Buildings and properties can be designed to prevent damage from the force of the elements and natural disasters; they should also be designed to prevent crime.

 CPTED principles are based on anticipating the thought processes of a potential offender and creating an environment that discourages follow-through.
 CPTED has the added advantage of creating a sense of security and well-being among employees and tenants.